 Before giving your money to a wire transfer service provider:

 - Ask friends and family about their experiences doing wire transfers

 - Check with Consumer Protection BC or the Better Business Bureau for any complaints or investigations of the service provider

 Who can I talk to if I have Concerns about a Wire Transfer Service Provider?

 Banks are regulated by the federal government.
 Information on filing a complaint about a bank is available on the Financial Consumer Agency of Canada website.
 You can also send your complaint to the Ombudsman for Banking Services and Investments.

 B.C. credit unions are regulated by the Province of British Columbia.
-If you have a concern about a credit union, the Financial Institutions Commission may be able to help.
+If you have a concern about a credit union, the BC Financial Services Authority may be able to help.
 As provincial credit unions are member-owned, you are also encouraged to contact your credit union directly.